bibleexchange/courses/book-of-revelation/008_chapter-19/001/rev-054-740_three-revelations-of-who-god-is.md

 Will I believe God is Who He says He is?
 Will I take Him at His Word?
 Will I pattern my life on the foundation of a faith that says, "God is True and Faithful?"

 Today that faith is developed and tested, but one day it will be rewarded!

 Blinded very young, hymn-writer Francis Jane Crosby (1820-1915) began writing poetry as young girl.
 At the age of eight she wrote these words:

 <blockquote class="quote">Oh, what a happy soul am I!
-Although I cannot see,<br> I am resolved that in this world, contented I will be.<br> How many blessings I enjoy that other people don’t;<br> To weep and sigh because I am blind, I cannot, and I won’t.</blockquote>
+Although I cannot see,<br> I am resolved that in this world, contented I will be.<br> How many blessings I enjoy that other people don&apos;t;<br> To weep and sigh because I am blind, I cannot, and I won&apos;t.</blockquote>

-Once a well-intentioned Scottish minister remarked to her: “I think it is a great pity that the master, when He showed so many gifts upon you, did not give you sight.”
-She responded, “Do you know that if at birth I had been able to make one petition to my Creator, it would have been that I should be born blind?”
+Once a well-intentioned Scottish minister remarked to her: &quot;I think it is a great pity that the master, when He showed so many gifts upon you, did not give you sight.&quot; She responded, &quot;Do you know that if at birth I had been able to make one petition to my Creator, it would have been that I should be born blind?&quot;
-“Why?” asked the surprised minister.
+&quot;Why?&quot; asked the surprised minister.
-“Because, when I get to heaven, the first face that shall ever gladden my sight will be that of my Savior.”
+&quot;Because, when I get to heaven, the first face that shall ever gladden my sight will be that of my Savior.&quot;

 In her hymn "My Savior First of All", she wrote&hellip;